 Q. What Is The Procedure For Handling Car Insurance Claims?

-Where the cost of the repairs means that your car is likely to be written off, then we’ll organise a minimum of two different dealerships specialising in your model of car to supply a Pre-Accident Valuation, which will help us to determine the true value of your car.
+Where the cost of the repairs means that your car is likely to be written off, then we’ll organise a minimum of two approved independent valuers to supply a Pre-Accident Valuation, which will help us to determine the true value of your car.
 Once there is an agreement from all parties involved on the amount that the pay-out will be, we’ll send you a Discharge Form, which forms the settlement of your claim.
-When you sign the form and send it back to us, we’ll pay out the settlement figure and the wreck of the car then becomes our property.
+When you confirm your acceptance of the discharge, we’ll pay out the settlement figure and the wreck of the car then becomes our property.

 Q. What Are My Options For Paying For My Car Insurance Premium?